K0NSTANT1N3/Programming-Methodology-Seminars/README.md

-# Seminars
+# Methodology

-all seminar problem will be uploaded here
+Everythigng related to methodology course will be uploaded here